 Each of those institutions has a duty of care.
 Specifically, they have a duty of care to children.
 They’re supposed to safeguard and protect children.
 When children are abused by members of those institutions, then those institutions may be liable.
 Whether this duty of care was breached by negligence or recklessness, when a minor is abused, they may be held liable for it.

-Contact a Sexual Abuse Attorney in Long Beach, California
+Contact a Sexual Abuse Attorney in California, California

 A case involving sexual abuse is different than other cases.
 These cases have legal challenges that require an attorney with experience.
 That way, you and your case always receive the care, discretion, sensitivity, respect, and attention that it deserves.
 Sexual abuse is a serious crime.
 It must be responded to and legal action must be taken.